 1952 — George Mikan of the Minneapolis Lakers scores an NBA playoff record 47 points in an 88-78 loss in Game 1 of the Western Division Finals against Rochester.

 1962 — Elgin Baylor (45) and Jerry West (41) of the Los Angeles Lakers become the first teammates to both score 40 or more points in an NBA Playoff game.
-It isn’t enough as the Lakers lose to Detroit, 118-117, in a Western Division Finals game.
+It isn’t enough as the Lakers lose to Detroit, 118-117, in Game 4 of the Western Division finals.

 1982 — Michael Jordan’s jump shot with 16 seconds remaining gives North Carolina a 63-62 victory over Georgetown for the NCAA men’s basketball championship.

 1984 — The NFL Colts leave the city of Baltimore in the early hours of the morning, headed for Indianapolis.